iwalz/blog/infrastructure_discovery_with_etcd.md

         ExecStartPost=/bin/sh -c "/usr/bin/mv /tmp/etcd-${VERSION}-linux-amd64/etcdctl /opt/bin/etcdctl-etcd3"
 ```

 The biggest issue here is, if something fails you could end up with and endless loop fetching stuff from github.
-With my first implementation I got blocked multiple times, that's why I prevent the `install_etcd3` task to run multiple times - and even if, the files remains in `/tmp/etcd3.tar.gz` and will not get fetched again if its there.
+With my first implementation I got blocked multiple times, that's why I prevent the `install_etcd3` task to curl frequently from github - and even if, the files remains in `/tmp/etcd3.tar.gz` and will not get fetched again if its there.

 Surly that the etcd cluster should be [protected via SSL](https://coreos.com/etcd/docs/latest/etcd-live-http-to-https-migration.html), but certificate handling is a big part on its own, so I skip it here.